flexera-public/policy_templates/cost/azure/hybrid_use_benefit_linux/README.md

-# Azure Hybrid Use Benefit Policy
+# Azure Hybrid Use Benefit Policy for Linux

 ## What it does